-- All aspects of the supply from catchment and sources through to tanks, taps and drains in the village, and sanitation facilities.
-Including locations of valves (if known), pipe sizes (if known) and tank size. - The locations and purposes of important buildings and activities. - The surrounding environment (catchment area) a broader map of surrounding communities, availability and reliability of water sources, and activities that could pollute the water, physically-constraining features. - Who manages, operates and maintains the water and sanitation systems.
+- All aspects of the supply from catchment and sources through to tanks, taps and drains in the village, and sanitation facilities. - The locations and purposes of important buildings and activities. - The surrounding environment a broader map of surrounding communities, availability and reliability of water sources, and activities that could pollute the water, physically-constraining features. - Who manages, operates and maintains the water and sanitation systems.